 How do I gain huge sales quickly?

 Here is my general strategy: I make sure I have optimized listing, excellent product pictures, decent bullets and description.
 I get reviews on the product anyway I can, then I drop the price below the competition to drive rank and run PPC.
-At the start, I sell products on Amazon very cheaply, so I can gain sales right away.
+At the start, I usually sell products on Amazon very cheaply, so I can gain sales right away.
 When I get these my organic ranking will be higher so I can then go back to a normal price.

-I can spend $300 on Facebook ads and target people that won’t be my customer…therefore I prefer to spend those $300 solely on my exact customers that would buy and come back in the future again.
+I can spend $300 on Facebook ads and target people that won’t be my customer…instead I prefer to spend those $300 solely on my exact customers that would buy and come back in the future again.